Struktal/Struktal/README.md

 <details>
 <summary><b>Change basic project settings (name, website title, URL, ...)</b></summary>

-You can (and should) change project settings for fresh projects in the ``📁 project/config/app-config.php`` and the `📁 project/config/app-config.inc.php` file.
-The difference between them is that the ``app-config.inc.php`` file can be ignored by a ``.gitignore``.
+You can (and should) change project settings for fresh projects in the ``📄 project/config/app-config.php`` and the `📄 project/config/app-config.inc.php` file.
+The difference between them is that the ``📄 app-config.inc.php`` file can be ignored by a ``.gitignore``.
 This makes it possible to store information such as database credentials or other settings that might have been used for testing purposes.

 There are the following settings:
 - ``PROJECT_SETTINGS``